 A study of string teaching methods.
+Credits: 2 Semester Offered: Offered at departmental discretion.

 MUS 381: Elementary School Music Methods and Materials

 This class concentrates on the total development of the younger child through teaching music.
 A more substantial understanding of music technique and methods, such as Kodaly, Orff, Dalcroze, and Gordon will be acquired.
 A great amount of time will be devoted to teaching practices using a variety of methods and strategies.
 The importance of promoting aesthetic experiences and a re-enforcement of philosophy and technique will be paramount.
 A continuation and expansion of planning, assessment, and management skills will be exercised, and studies of curriculum and various approaches will be addressed.
 Required for teacher certification for choral and instrumental music education majors and taken the fall semester of the senior year.
 Requires 12 hours of field experience.